NMangera/Udacity_DataAnalysis_Nanodegree/Introduction/WeatherTrends/README.md

 #  Explore Weather Trends

-The first chapter project was a gentle introduction to the Data Analyst Nanodegree.
-Successful completion required the application of the following steps:
+The first chapter project is a gentle introduction to the Data Analyst Nanodegree.
+Successful completion requires the application of the following steps:

 1) Data extraction from a database using a SQL query
 2) Calculation of a moving average